History of the Church

 The church was constructed circa 1842 in Victorian/Gothic style.
 It consists of a sanctuary, chancel and nave with central aisle.
 A tower is attached at the west end, forming a porch with a partitioned vestry on the south side.
 Stairs on the north side lead up to the ringing chamber above.

 The church of St. Brynach, is a Listed Grade II building (17/02/2000) and the entrance gates to the churchyard of the church were listed as Grade II on 18/06/2004.
 Our Church is dedicated to Saint Brynach who is believed to have come from Ireland to act as chaplain to Brychan, the Irish Ruler with headquarters at Brecon.
 There has been a Christian Community in Llanfyrnach since the 5th Century.
 The construction is circa 1842 in a Victorian/Gothic style.
 A tower is attached at the west end, forming a porch with a partitioned vestry on the south side.
 Stairs on the north side lead up to the ringing chamber above.
-We have two bells in the tower and a very dedicated bell ringer.
+We have two bells in the tower but no bell ringer.

 The inside consists of a sanctuary, chancel and nave with central aisle.
 The whole layout is on one level enabling good disability access.
 The Church provides a venue for weddings, and the churchyard is open for burials.